ttusar/coco/code-experiments/rw-problems/GBEA.md

 The port can be specified with `port=N`, but changing the default ports is generally not required.
 The first time the servers are run, all the pertinent data is downloaded (which can take some time).
 If you ever need to re-download the GBEA server data, set `force-rw-download=1`.
+The `batch=K` argument is relevant only when the experiments are ran in batches (see Parallelization below) for more information.

 You can continue working on the same console you used to run the socket server (you just might need to press `enter` first.)